-- Importance of bridging the best available professional knowledge and scientific research.
+- Bridging the best available professional knowledge and scientific research.
 Existing knowledge needs to be disseminated on a large scale and new technical solutions need to be provided to the end users in a timely fashion. - Provides education and training encourages new professionalism in the agro-food system, transferring specific competencies and knowledge in the industry sector.